The Edge Is What We Have

 Remote: A Love Story

-Remote: A Love Story is a book about my seven-year attempt to reconcile with my family in one of the largest and most remote places left in North America, the Selway-Bitterroot Wilderness of Idaho and Montana.
+Remote: Finding Home in the Bitterroots, forthcoming from Oregon State University Press in 2020, is a book about my seven-year attempt to reconcile with my family in one of the largest and most remote places left in North America, the Selway-Bitterroot Wilderness of Idaho and Montana.
 For most of my childhood, my relationships with my family were remote – cold, distant, and full of conflict.
 I made my life without them until my mother’s confession to me in a Safeway parking lot changed everything.
 At the age of fourteen, her parents had abandoned her at the edge of the Selway-Bitterroot, refusing to let her go into the country they loved and had worked to conserve.
-She stopped short of telling me about the family tragedy that prompted her abandonment.
 This brief conversation marked the start of a long and unexpected journey to learn what happened to my mother and grandparents in the wilderness.
 A scholar who grew up in Seattle, I was profoundly changed by learning to wrangle mules and live off the land in experiences that were difficult and often humorous.
 I traveled by bush plane for two years and learned the ways of salmon and wolverine as I uncovered my family story.
 Along the way, my mother joined me on the quest that finally brought us close.
 In the end, I realized that although my grandparents had created a family that made my mother emotionally remote, they had also introduced us to a remote place that gave us true intimacy.

 The Selway-Bitterroot History Project